RyanTokManMokMTM/dcard_demo_shortenurl/README.md

 ![Demo](https://upload.cc/i1/2022/03/31/c5VgQY.png)
 #### Front-end

-I've deployed a simple shorten-URL Demo that developed by React.
-If You wanna demo,visit the link below:
+I've deployed a simple shorten-URL Demo that have developed by React.
+If You wanna demo,visit the link below(a bit slow~):

 ```url
 https://shortener-url.herokuapp.com/